OfficeDev/TrainingContent/O3658-10 Replacing Lists Created from Custom Templates/Lab.md

 3. Open **Program.cs**

-4. Paste in the following code to create the first stage of execution in the **Main** method
+4. Paste in the following code to create the first stage of execution in the **Main** method:

 ```csharp
   static void Main(string[] args)
   {